omidbaharifar/omidbaharifar/README.md

   Omid Baharifar (weblax)
 </h1>

 <h4 align="center">This is Omidi!
-A junior front end programmer, also known as Weblax!</h4>
+A junior front end developer, also known as Weblax!</h4>

 ## My expertise